 Dr. Michele Green is an expert in PRP and hair loss and one of the first NYC physicians to bring PRP to her patients with hair loss.
 If you’re frustrated by thinning hair or female pattern hair loss, board-certified dermatologist Dr. Michele Green is here to help.
 Contact our New York City office today to develop your custom hair restoration treatment plan.

 What causes female pattern hair loss?

 There are many other factors which cause hair loss, such as stress and nutrition.
-For instance low iron levels (anemia) can cause hair to thin, while vitamins can boost hair growth.
+For instance, low iron levels (anemia) can cause hair to thin, while vitamins can boost hair growth.
 Temporary hair thinning can also occur in females due to childbirth, illness, menopause, or sudden changes in diet, so it is important to know if PRP is the right solution for you.

-PRP Treatment Before & After Pictures
+PRP Therapy Before & After Pictures

 34 year old female, PRP to scalp for hair loss – after 3 treatments

-What treatments are available?
+What hair restoration treatments are available?